PixievoltNo1/grid-sort-challenge/README.md

 [This JavaScript module](gridSort.mjs) implements a stripe-by-stripe fill of the grid, borrowing spaces from larger stripes as necessary.

 This repo includes a [Node.js program](node.mjs) that imports the module and runs every case from the challenge through it.
 With [Node.js](https://nodejs.org/) installed, it can be run with the command `node node.mjs`.
-The [output](Node%20Output.txt) is also included in the repo.
+The [output](Node%20Output.txt) is also included in the repo. **December 2 update:** There's also a "hard mode" program runnable with `node hardMode.mjs`, and [its output](hardMode%20Output.txt).
+Hard mode uses [the additional tests created by DarthGizka](https://stackoverflow.com/beta/challenges/79811869/79821766), of which every group of 4 has 2 sortable & 2 unsortable lists.